Are you taking too much caffeine? If you drink coffee or use pre-workout supplements, it's an often overlooked question that you'll want to consider.

 That means you need to take more caffeine to get the same effects, and the larger doses mean harder energy crashes, headaches, jitters, and an upset stomach.

 This is where smaller doses of green tea (and the addition of theanine) makes a big difference.
 If you’re taking caffeine without theanine, you’re missing one of the bigger breakthroughs in supplementation.
 Theanine enhances focus and energy, while also curbing caffeine’s negative effects and help reduce the likelihood of feeling jittery.

 How to take caffeine + theanine

-Combine about 100-150 mg of caffeine with, at least, 200 mg of theanine approximately 30 minutes before your workout (Ladder Pre-Workout uses the perfect 100:200 mg ratio.)
+Combine about 100-150 mg of caffeine with, at least, 200 mg of theanine approximately 30 minutes before your workout (Ladder Pre-Workout uses the best pre-workout ingredients that are NSF Certified for Sport and the perfect 100:200 mg ratio.)
 By staying with lower amounts of caffeine, you can help limit tolerance and continue to boost your workouts and help increase muscle building.

 Plus, remember how we said caffeine’s main receptors work on your brain?
 This is the exact amount that will help you dull the perception of fatigue.
 There are other ways to get your body to work harder and increase energy, so it’s better to use caffeine for its highest and best use.

 Not to mention, the more you take, the more likely you are to see fewer benefits from caffeine, or just need such a large dose that the side effects and addiction outweigh the positives.